c3y1huang/kubevent/README.md

 ### Kubevent Configs

-**Kubeevent Configs** provides a declarative way to configure registered events, connected event broker and others to Kubevent controller to apply.
+**Kubevent Configs** provides a declarative way to configure registered events, connected event broker and others to Kubevent controller to apply.

 ### Kubevent Event Publisher